-Currently, the AI field is witnessing a stark contradiction: on one hand, large model capabilities are advancing at a breakneck pace, with models like GPT and Gemini iterating so rapidly that it's hard to keep up, and technical presentations make AGI seem within reach; on the other hand, the implementation of AI in the B2B sector is struggling, with 95% of enterprise AI adoption projects ending in failure (according to MIT's 2025 report).
-Companies purchase AI models but don't know how to integrate them into their business processes, creating an industry pain point: the gap between capability and application.
+Currently, the AI field is witnessing a stark contradiction: on one side, large model capabilities are advancing at a breakneck pace, with models like GPT and Gemini iterating so fast it's hard to keep up, and technical presentations make AGI seem within reach; on the other side, the implementation of toB AI is struggling, with 95% of enterprise AI adoption projects ending in failure (data from MIT 2025 report).
+Companies purchase AI models but don't know how to integrate them into business processes, and the chasm between capability and application has become an industry pain point.

 FDE is More Than Just "On-site Engineers"

 FDE, short for Forward Deployed Engineer, is far from simply "engineers stationed on-site."
-It is a complete B2B service delivery system: deploying a cross-functional team of engineers, product managers, and analysts to deeply embed themselves at the client's business site, continuously discovering real pain points and iterating solutions.
+It is a complete toB service delivery system: deploying a cross-functional team of engineers, product managers, and analysts to deeply embed themselves at the client's business site, continuously discovering real pain points and iterating solutions.

 The Birth of the FDE Model Stemmed from Palantir's "Forced Innovation" in Serving Special Clients